MDRezaulHasan/E-commerce-Web-Application/README.md

-# E-commerce-Web-Application
+# E-commerce-Web-application
-E-commerce web application using JavaScript and using local storage
+E-commerce web application based on javascript and json and local storage.